Orange-OpenSource/a11y-guidelines/src/en/articles/group.md

 #### For other elements

-The `group` role can be used with any group of logically, semeantically related elements.
+The `group` role can be used with any group of logically, semantically related elements.

 #### Examples